MicrosoftDocs/defender-docs/defender-xdr/deploy-supported-services.md

 ### Limited deployment scenarios

-Each supported service that you deploy provides an extremely rich set of raw signals as well as correlated information.
+Each supported service that you deploy provides an extremely rich set of raw signals and correlated information.
 While limited deployment doesn't cause Microsoft Defender XDR functionality to turn off, its ability to provide comprehensive visibility across your endpoints, apps, data, and identities is affected.
-At the same time, any remediation capabilities only apply to entities that can be managed by the services you've deployed.
+At the same time, any remediation capabilities only apply to entities that are managed by the services you've deployed.

 The table below lists how each supported service provides additional data, opportunities to obtain additional insight by correlating the data, and better remediation and response capabilities.